matcool/gd-mod-example/Tutorial.md

     // ...
 }
 ```
-However there are two issues with using this as a hook method: Using `this` as a variable name since its a C++ keyword, but also using `__thiscall`.
-This is only an issue in MSVC, Clang lets you use `__thiscall` anywhere.
+However there are two issues with using this as a hook function: Using `this` as a variable name since its a C++ keyword, but also using `__thiscall`.
+The latter only an issue in MSVC, Clang lets you use `__thiscall` anywhere.
 A workaround for this is to emulate it using the fastcall calling convention, since it's similar to thiscall but uses the EDX register for the second argument.

 ```cpp
 // This only works on clang, due to msvc being a bitch about it